The health and safety of all Club members and visitors is important. Before visiting the trails at Mono Nordic, please read our Club Pandemic Policy.

 9. I don’t like to ski alone – how do I find other members to ski with?

-Most years, there is a group of recreational skiers that meets on Wednesdays.
 By joining the group folks usually meet skiers of similar abilities.
 Also, many members have met ski partners through volunteer work in the Club.

 10. Do I need to display my membership or visitor tag when using the trails?